East of the Mountains (film): Production

 Thane Swigart adapted Guterson's novel for the film by.
-SJ Chiro directed it.
+S. J. Chiro directed it.
 Sebastien Scandiuzzi was the cinematographer.

 Tom Skerritt stars as Ben Givens.
 As a young man he is played by Jule Johnson.
 Victoria Summer Felix plays his late wife Rachel in flashbacks and Mira Sorvino plays their daughter Renee.
 Annie Gonzalez plays the veterinarian Anita Romero, to whom Ben brings his injured dog.
 Wally Dalton plays Ben's brother Aidan Givens.

 The shooting took place between June and July 2019.
 After most of the scenes were filmed in Eastern Washington, including the Columbia Plateau, further filming took place in Seattle, specifically the Ballard and Wallingford districts starting at the end of June.